 The workings are easy to do, and the deck does all the hard parts.
 You will have to put names on the cards, as the deck comes "unnamed" so that you can customize it to your favorite names, celebrities, famous magicians, whatever you prefer.

-Note: the deck is exactly as supplied to me by Camirand Academy, but only has 50 (not 52) cards...
-Not sure why.
+Note: the deck is exactly as supplied to me by Camirand Academy, but only has 48 (not 52) cards.
+This is how Camirand issued these decks --(I have had a number of Nomen Omen Decks, and they all have 48 cards).
 This does NOT have any adverse impact on the workingof the trick, or the effect on the audience.
-Just wanted to let you know that the supplied gimmicked deck is a couple cards short.
+Just wanted to let you know that the supplied gimmicked deck is a few cards short.

 Back to previous page